 Fanmis Digital Military Watch This military style multifunction watch is priced around $14 on Amazon and is a treasure for any prepper hunting for bargains.
 It’s imported, shock and water resistant to 30 meters.
 The soft resin strap is done in military green and it comes with auto date, hourly chime, alarm, dual time, LED display, stopwatch, and 12 or 24-hour time display.
 Does not have altimeter, barometer, and other environmental features.

 Palada Men’s T7005G this little beauty has a band made of soft TPU for wearing comfort.
 It’s waterproof to 50 meters as long as you don’t push the action button underwater.
 Large digital readout is easier to read time at a glance.
 It doesn’t have all the bells and whistles, there is no barometer altimeter, the bevel on the compass doesn’t move.
-It’s comparable in appearance to the more expensive Suunto Core and a bargain at less than $25.
+It’s comparable in appearance to the more expensive Suunto Core.

 Armitron Sport Watch 20/5062 If you can get by with a watch that doesn’t have all the bells and whistles but will hold up to an accidental slip in the creek and still keep accurate time, try the Armitron Sport Watch.
 Priced at $40, it’s a good solid watch and is water resistant to 330 feet.
 Surprisingly lightweight for its large size, the Armitron is rugged and keeps time in both analog and digital.